Vulval Inflammation

 4.7/5

-Vulvitis is inflammation of the skin of the vulva, the outside part of the female genitalia, including the labia (majora and minora), clitoris, and introitus (the opening of the vagina).
+Vulvitis is inflammation of the skin of the vulva, the external part of the female genitalia, which includes the labia (majora and minora), clitoris, and introitus (the vaginal opening).

 Statistics